Teekafey/Tech_Haven/README.md

 # Tech_Haven

-## TechHaven: E-Commerce Web App for Tech Gadgets
+## TechHaven: Mini E-Commerce Web App for Tech Gadgets

-TechHaven is a full-stack e-commerce platform built to showcase a database-centered architecture where every user action interacts directly with the underlying database.
-This project highlights my skills as a Database Developer by integrating PostgreSQL with a Flask backend and a clean HTML/CSS/JavaScript frontend.
+TechHaven is a e-commerce platform built to showcase a database-centered architecture where every user action interacts directly with the underlying database.
+This project highlights my skills as a Database Developer by integrating PostgreSQL with a Flask backend and a minimal HTML/CSS/JavaScript frontend.

+💭**Thought** : I wanted to build a project that truly shows what a great database looks like in action.
+This is it.

 ---